About the department

-The Department offers semiotics studies based on 4 different curricula.
+The department offers semiotics studies based on 4 different curricula.
 These include studies on all levels - BA, MA and PhD - in Estonian, and a full-time international MA programme in English.
-We also admit international PhD students to our doctoral programme, as we offer courses in English also for the doctoral students.
+We also admit international PhD students to our doctoral programme, as we offer courses in English also for doctoral students.
 Several students who have graduated from our international MA programme continue their studies on PhD level.
 Semiotics doctoral programme in Tartu lasts 4 years and gives altogether 240 ECTS.

 The 2-year Master’s programme in Semiotics provides interdisciplinary background and gives a theoretical base for application of semiotic ideas to a wide variety of disciplines and scientific studies.
 The programme binds together the theory of semiotics and three core modules - cultural semiotics, biosemiotics and sociosemiotics.
 The programme also combines the major semiotic traditions of Ferdinand de Saussure and Charles S. Peirce with the leading contemporary and innovative thought.